-Located in the heart of southwest Calgary, Currie will be a contemporary urban village where work and play rest in perfect balance, with vibrant amenity spaces just steps from your door.
+Currie, the third and final phase of the redevelopment and reintegration of the former Canadian Forces Base Calgary, continues to evolve as one of the most progressive communities in Calgary.
+The roughly 200-acre (80.9 hectare) development combines a unique mix of housing, parks and heritage sites with a walkable urban design that is just minutes from the downtown core.
+Located in the heart of southwest Calgary, Currie will be a contemporary urban core where work and play rest in perfect balance, with vibrant amenity spaces just steps from your door.
 Following on the success of Garrison Woods and Garrison Green, Currie is a showpiece community for the latest in urban living.

-The new community at the 195-acre (80-hectare) site is based on the principles of smart growth and sustainable community design.
-The vision for Currie will build on the successful designs at Garrison Woods and Garrison Green to create an even denser community with a richer mix of land uses, housing types, and servicing innovations to achieve a more complete and integrated neighbourhood.
+The new community at the 200-acre (80.9-hectare) site is based on the principles of smart growth and sustainable community design.
+The vision for Currie will build on the successful designs at Garrison Woods and Garrison Green to create an even more dense community with a richer mix of land uses, housing types, and servicing innovations to achieve a more complete and integrated neighbourhood.
 Currie was designed to set a new standard in sustainable development.
-This includes traffic-calmed streets and pedestrian networks that bring most residents within a five minute walk of shops, parks, and public transportation.
+This includes traffic-calmed streets and pedestrian networks that bring most residents within a five-minute walk of shops, parks, and public transportation.

 Canada Lands Company has entered into a joint venture agreement with the highly respected Embassy Bosa Inc. for the development of 23 acres of mixed-use retail and multi-family residential development in the heart of the community.